 - Developing multiple prototypes may take too many iterations and consequently too much time

 - Using in parallel with any other SDLC model

 - Products with a lot of user interactions

 - Products that should be approved by users at early stages

 The Iterative and Incremental SDLC model unites an iterative design and workflow with an incremental build model.
 In this case, the team develops a product in cycles, building small parts in an evolutionary way.

 The development process starts with the simple implementation of a small, strictly limited set of product requirements.
 The product is then enhanced and turned into more complete versions of itself until it’s complete and ready for deployment.
 Each iteration may contain design updates and new functionality.

 A valuable feature of the Iterative and Incremental model is that development can be started without knowing all the requirements.
-This model contains the steps from other SDLC models — requirements gathering, design, implementation, and testing — but over the course of multiple builds.
+This software development life cycle model contains the steps from other SDLC models — requirements gathering, design, implementation, and testing — but over the course of multiple builds.
 The development team takes advantage of what was achieved in previous builds to make the next build better.

 The Iterative and Incremental SDLC model can look like a set of mini Waterfall or mini V-Shaped models.